Girl Scouts of Palo Alto Home Page Banner

 First Aid Training for Leaders

-Why are we making such a big deal about First Aid & CPR training?
-Simple, an adult with First Aid training is required at every troop activity, including troop meetings.
-Technically, the First Aider does not have to be the troop leader; it could be a troop parent or helper.
-However, most leaders agree that it is much more convenient to become First Aid certified than to worry about lining up a First Aid certified adult for every single activity.
+Why does the service unit ask leaders to get First Aid and CPR training?
+As a Girl Scout leader, safety of the girls is your utmost consideration.
+Emergencies can happen and require prompt action and quick, good judgment.
+Having an adult present who is First Aid trained is recommended for troops, in fact, the presence of a first aider is required for many group activities.
+Our service unit strongly requests that every troop leader be First Aid and CPR trained and remain current with certification.
+The first aider does not have to be the troop leader; it could be a troop adult volunteer.
+However, most leaders agree that it is much more convenient to become first aid certified than to worry about lining up a First Aid certified adult for every activity.

 These links will lead you to a wealth of information about how to be a leader: